iholloma/crdh/_essays/v01-13-growing-strong.md

 ---

 ### Notes

-[^1]: Oleson and Brown, *The Pursuit of
-    Knowledge in the Early American Republic*; Dupree, *Science in the Federal Government*; Oberle III, "Institutionalizing the Information Revolution."

-[^2]: Funk and Mullen, "The Spine of American Law," 132--164.

-[^3]: This work originated with a seminar class taught by Lincoln Mullen
+This work originated with a seminar class taught by Lincoln Mullen
     at George Mason University in the Fall semester 2014 called Programming in Digital History/New Media (see
     <http://lincolnmullen.com/courses/clio3.2014>)